 For hosted videos like our ‘On the Fly’ series.
 It’s just nicer than YouTube.

-Reading through this, somewhat epic, list makes me realise that modern development isn’t just coding.
-It is as much about utilizing a whole suite of existing tools and knowing where best to apply your skills and where to let it be someone else’s problem.
+This somewhat epic list shows that modern development isn’t just coding.
+It is as much about utilising a whole suite of existing tools and knowing where best to apply your skills and where to let it be someone else’s problem.

 If you liked this article you might be interested in my forthcoming Ruby writing: